symfony/symfony-docs/book/security.rst

 Access Control
 --------------

-Now that you have Users and Roles, you can go further than URL patterns based authorization.
+Now that you have a User and Roles, you can go further than URL-pattern based authorization.

 .. _book-security-securing-controller: